 ObjectiveWe seek to provide a reliable, significant, and growing stream of dividend income from large domestic companies.

-Who should investInvestors who identify as “conservative” or who prefer dividends should consider this strategy.
-Investors may prefer dividend paying equities because dividends are historically responsible for about half of long-term total stock returns, because dividend payers tend to be established and stable businesses, or because dividend stocks experience lower volatility than non-dividend payers.
+Who should investInvestors who identify as “conservative” should consider the Dividend SMA strategy.
+Investors who may prefer cash-returning equities because dividends and buybacks are historically responsible for a significant portion of long-term total stock returns, because companies able to generate excess cash tend to be established and stable businesses, or because these companies may experience lower volatility than less mature businesses.